First Post-Minkowskian approach to turbulent gravity: The turbulent energy cascade and its interference with metric length scales: dimensional estimates

 \section{The turbulent energy cascade and its interference with metric length scales: dimensional estimates}

 We begin by considering a gravity-free (flat space) turbulent fluid, whose velocity fluctuations at statistical steady-state, obey the following generic power-law statistics:

-where $L_0$ is the typical size of the fluid, related to the typical velocity size $u(L_0)$, $\alpha$ is a scaling exponent in the range $0 \le \alpha \le 1$, with $\alpha=0$ corresponding to white uncorrelated noise (total randomness), while $\alpha=1$ denotes a smooth, differentiable field.
+where $L$ is a generic, running, length scale and $L_0$ is the typical size of the fluid, related to the typical velocity size $u(L_0)$, $\alpha$ is a scaling exponent in the range $0 \le \alpha \le 1$, with $\alpha=0$ corresponding to white uncorrelated noise (total randomness), while $\alpha=1$ denotes a smooth, differentiable field.
 In the following we shall refer to $\alpha$ as to the velocity roughness exponent.

 Starting from a mother eddy of size $L_0$, the nonlinear cascade generates eddies of progressively smaller size, till the smallest active length is reached, below which nonlinearity is no longer capable of sustaining coherent motion against dissipation.
-This happens at the Kolmogorov (or dissipative) length, which is given by the following expression \cite{K41,ESS,SREENI} \beq L_d = \frac{L_0}{Re^{1/(1+\alpha)}}\,, \eeq where $Re=U_0L_0/\nu$ denotes the Reynolds number of a turbulent fluid with kinematical viscosity $\nu$ \cite{FRISCH}.
-Let $L_m=\nu/U_0$ (such that $Re=L_0/L_m$) be a microscale length fixed by the ratio kinematic of the kinematic viscosity $\nu$ and the macroscopic velocity $U_0$ of a fluid of macroscale $L_0$.
+This happens at the Kolmogorov (or dissipative) length, which is given by the following expression \cite{K41,ESS,SREENI} \beq L_d = \frac{L_0}{{\it Rey}^{1/(1+\alpha)}}\,, \eeq where ${\it Rey}=U_0L_0/\nu$ denotes the Reynolds number of a turbulent fluid with kinematical viscosity $\nu$ \cite{FRISCH}.
+The situation is schematically represented in Fig. \ref{fig:1}.
+Let $L_m=\nu/U_0$ (such that ${\it Rey}=L_0/L_m$) be a microscale length fixed by the ratio kinematic of the kinematic viscosity $\nu$ and the macroscopic velocity $U_0$ of a fluid of macroscale $L_0$.
 A simple rearrangement leads to the following compact expression: